In This Article

 Keep a close eye on the moisture level of your rubber tree’s soil.
 It should be moist at all times, but too much or too little water can both cause issues.
 For your plant to thrive, the soil must be kept evenly moist at all times—not too wet and not too dry.

 Your rubber plant may need less frequent watering during the winter months.
 In addition to monitoring soil moisture, it’s a good idea to keep your plant in a relatively small pot, which can’t hold enough water to drown the plant even if you’re a little heavy-handed with the watering can.

-When you notice dust accumulating on your rubber tree plant’s shiny leaves, simply wipe them gently with a dusting feather or a damp cloth.
+When you notice dust accumulating on your rubber tree plant’s shiny leaves, simply wipe them gently with a feather duster or a damp cloth.
 You can also place your plant in the shower and give it a gentle rinse to clean the leaves.